arkency/posts/posts/2015-12-14-stable-circle-ci-builds-with-phantomjs-for-rails-backed-larger-frontend-apps.md

 expect(actor).to see "Success messaage"
 ```

-even though in some cases this may just work because the message is shown immediately.
-More often however, it takes a while for the message to be visible and so our tests fail.
-To have it working, we wait like this:
+even though ["Capybara is ridiculously good at waiting for content"](http://www.elabs.se/blog/53-why-wait_until-was-removed-from-capybara).
+In our case this fails from time to time and so we have resorted to a custom `wait_for_ajax` helper method that checks if there are any AJAX requests still running:

 ```
 #!ruby